ghassannasr/casestudy.fullstack_webapplication/README.md

-# Full Stack Web Application
+# Full Stack Web Application -- Case Study for Per Scholas, September, 2020 -- Ghassan Nasr

 ## Introduction
 * **Objective** - to create an implementation of a web service